 The Trial Copilot system operates on tablets and laptops, providing discrete assistance without disrupting courtroom proceedings.
 The AI understands legal context and provides relevant information within seconds.

 Subscription pricing starts at $500 per attorney monthly, with enterprise plans offering advanced features and unlimited usage.
-The platform provides 24/7 support for critical trial situations.

 Matter-aware capabilities include: